 In addition to the above, Merivale will open Bistro 1886 in the Members’ Pavilion, taking inspiration from the group’s French bistro, Felix, by building up a recipe that’s no doubt going to be flowing with steak frites and a hefty selection of Fine French wines for members.

-General Admission punters will have access to a new restaurants called Smokehouse, which sounds like it was inspired by former Manly eatery Papi Chulo with a smorgasbord of smoked meats and craft beer in a sports bar setting.
+General Admission punters will have access to a new restaurant called Smokehouse, which sounds like it was inspired by former Manly eatery Papi Chulo with a smorgasbord of smoked meats and craft beer in a sports bar setting.
 Other casual eats will include Dan Hong’s dumplings and cheeseburger spring rolls, Danielle Alvarez’s Spanish bocadillo sandwiches, and Mike Eggert’s more premium meat pies and burgers.

 In addition to Merivale’s contract with Sydney Cricket Ground, the hospitality group will be taking care of the premium food offerings at the Sydney Football Stadium, which is still under construction.